 As marketers, we know we need to set benchmarks but which Instagram metrics should we measure?

 To gauge how effective your Instagram campaigns are (and what tweaks you might want to make to improve them), here are some of the more telling stats you’ll want to look at:

 1. Comment Totals

-The number of comments you receive is directly correlated to how engaging your content is.
+The number of comments you receive is one of your most important Instagram analytics and directly correlated to how engaging your content is.
 Likes can give you an inkling of what posts are best fitting your audience, but comments mean actual interaction — that the user is taking time out of their day to engage with your brand.

-Even if those comments are negative, it still means you’re creating great content — content that evokes emotion and stirs passion within people.
+Even if those comments are negative, it still means you’re creating moving content — content that evokes emotion and stirs passion within people.

-If your comments are low, it might indicate a change in creative or strategy is necessary.
-Or maybe you’re just not tuned in with your audience enough?
+If your comment rate is low, it might indicate a change in creative or strategy is needed.

-Try following the movers and shakers they follow on the platform.
-What can you do to jive with those brands and influencers?
+Try following the movers and shakers your audience follows on the platform.
+What can you do to emulate those brands and influencers?
 Better yet, could you use one of those influencers to market your products as well?